After strong top-line growth, Amazon.com Inc. (AMZN)’s share price will eventually rise

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 10.10 percent of Amazon.com Inc. shares are owned by insiders, and 59.50 percent are held by financial institutions.
-Jassy Andrew R, the President and CEO at Amazon.com Inc. (AMZN) has sold 492 shares of firm on Aug 23 at a price of $3211.90 against the total amount of $1.58 million.
-In another inside trade, Clark David H, CEO Worldwide Consumer of Amazon.com Inc. (NASDAQ:AMZN) sold 105 shares of the firm on Aug 23 for a total worth of $0.34 million at a price of $3211.90.
+Clark David H, the CEO Worldwide Consumer at Amazon.com Inc. (AMZN) has sold 105 shares of firm on Aug 23 at a price of $3211.90 against the total amount of $0.34 million.
+In another inside trade, Jassy Andrew R, President and CEO of Amazon.com Inc. (NASDAQ:AMZN) sold 492 shares of the firm on Aug 23 for a total worth of $1.58 million at a price of $3211.90.
 An inside trade which took place on Aug 18, Senior Vice President of Amazon.com Inc. Zapolsky David sold 139 shares of firm against total price of $0.45 million at the cost of $3241.99 per share.